nirwan1265/COMP_GWAS/README.md

 ## Requirements
+1. GWAS file:

-1. GWAS text file with the following information
+A text file with the following information

 Chromosome 1